FeryelLH/FeryelLH/README.md

 ### Hi there 👋

-I am FERYEL, a Tunisian software engineer.
+I am FERIEL, a Tunisian software engineer.
 I am interested in learning more skills related to mobile development.